MobileFirstLLC/social-media-hacker-list/README.md

 ###  Alphabetically sorted directory of apps and tools to enhance social media experiences.

+Apps and projects made by unaffiliated developers.
 This is a living document, expect it to grow over time.

 ##### Contributing

 If you would like to contribute or add your own app, edit this readme and submit a PR.
-Only include apps and projects not made by the owner of said platform.

 ##### Table of contents